Inference-time Stochastic Ranking with Risk Control: Methodology

-Here, we propose the Thresholded PL (TPL) ranking model.
-Applying TPL on top of pretrained scoring functions from deterministic LTR models achieves an effective utility fairness trade-off.
-The TPL model is built upon set-valued functions, which enables distribution-free risk control for LTR.
-With parameters of the set-valued functions obtained from risk control algorithms, the TPL model provides a guarantee on a specified risk function.
+Here, we propose the Generalized PL (GPL) ranking model.
+With pretrained scoring functions from either deterministic or stochastic Learning-to-Rank (LTR) models, the GPL model facilitates an efficacious trade-off between utility and fairness at inference time\footnote{Nevertheless, it might be undesirable to use GPL with pre-trained scoring functions from stochastic LTR models due to the training cost in practice.}.
+The GPL model builds connections between ranking models and set-valued functions, which enables distribution-free risk control for LTR.
+With parameters of the set-valued functions obtained from risk control algorithms, the GPL model provides a guarantee on a specified risk function.

 Suppose we have access to a risk control score $\tilde{s}(d)$ of each document $d$, which approximates the relevance of the item.
-We let $\tilde{s}(d)$ be a function of the provided ranking score $s(d)$ from the fixed scoring function $f$.
-We choose the probability to sample item $d$ at the first position in the PL model, $p(d|\emptyset,0)$.
+In practice, we let $\tilde{s}(d)$ be a function of the predicted ranking score $s(d)$ from the pre-trained scoring function $f$.
+Specifically, we choose the probability to sample item $d$ at the first position in the PL model, $p(d|\emptyset,0)$.
 More detailed discussion on the choice of risk control score can be found in Appendix~\ref{sec:rc_score}.
-For each position $k$, the TPL ranking model uses a set-valued function $\mathcal{T}(\lambda_k)$ to select items whose predicted scores are high enough for each position $k$, where $\lambda_k$ is the threshold parameter for position $k$:
+For each position $k$, the GPL ranking model uses a set-valued function $\mathcal{T}(\lambda_k)$ to select items whose predicted scores are high enough for position $k$, where $\lambda_k$ is the threshold parameter for position $k$:

 where $\by_{1:k-1}=\emptyset$ if $k=1$.
-For each position $k$, TPL creates a distribution of the items selected based on the set-valued function $\mathcal{T}(\lambda_k)$ defined in Eq.~\eqref{eq:set_valued_func} and then combines them to predict a distribution of rankings as:
+For each position $k$, GPL creates a distribution of the items selected based on the set-valued function $\mathcal{T}(\lambda_k)$ defined in Eq.~\eqref{eq:set_valued_func} and then combines them to predict a distribution of rankings as: